 The Informed Investor

-In recent years, the media has been less than optimistic about our financial future.
+Recently, the media has been less than optimistic about our financial future.
 Across all mediums, the reports and statistics point to the difficulties of saving, investing, spending, and planning for you and your family’s future.
 Even for those who are meticulous investors or those with higher incomes, preparing for the future can often seem like an impossible task.

-Decide when to engage with an investment professional
+Decide When to Engage with an Investment Professional

 Many in the industry are generalists, while some have more skill and experience.
 Once your net worth exceeds $3 million, you will have the ability to pass on generational wealth, establish charitable endowments, access more exclusive investment opportunities, and improve your tax strategizing.
 That’s why it’s important to seek the advice of the best qualified professional to address your specific needs.

 If You Have a Good Plan, Adhere to It

 Consider which action steps to take and avoid during periods of heightened market volatility.
 The right plan addresses how to be a beneficiary (not a casualty) of other investors’ emotional responses due to increased market volatility.
 While difficult, once your plan is in place, work it by remaining rational, unemotional, and unimpulsive.
 These tips are essential to building your long-term wealth.

 Ready to take the next step in learning how to create a financial plan for your future?
 If you have $1,000,000 or more in investable assets, contact ICC in Las Vegas, NV, to learn more about our wealth management services.